googs0/TDF_Analysis/README.md

 <br>
 <br>

-Please note that the code is tailored to analyzing specific Tour de France data and may need adjustments if you want to apply it to a different text source
+* Please note that the code is tailored to analyzing specific Tour de France data and may need adjustments if you want to apply it to a different source

 - Usage:
   - Import CSV data into DataFrame for analysis